 There are two ways you can get the PDF to print flashcards for your homeschool:

-1. Click the "buy now" button to purchase the PDF download for $15 and start making cards today!
+1. Click the "add to cart" button to purchase the PDF download and start making cards today!

 2. Join the Latin with Andy community and download the files in the printable resource section.